 - Dream Journaling – instead of focusing on waking life, dream journaling shifts to the sleeping one.
 By fervently recording our experiences during the dream state, we become more aware of the symbols that are flashed in it.
 As such, this allows us to take note of their possible meaning and interpret them in a way that increases our self-comprehension.

 - Meditation – yes, meditation is one of the most effective ways to cultivate self-awareness.
 Since this method touches on the quality and amount of thoughts that we process on our idle time, it necessarily trains our mind to be conscious of what we’re thinking about.
-Thus, meditation allows us to process our thoughts in a better way.
+Especially when coupled with chakra frequencies.
+Thus, chakra meditation allows us to process our thoughts in a better way.

 - Spiritual meditation – being a more advanced variant of the previous way, spiritual meditation enables us to gain access to our transcendental nature.
 Given that meditation itself is something that we pursue, a spiritual translation of such means that we’re opening ourselves up to the universe.
 Thus, this necessarily means that we gain more self-awareness, given that universal energy will now ebb and flow within us.